-Morocco’s culture has been influenced over time by its Jewish, Berber, Arabic and Mediterranean inhabitants.
+Morocco’s culture has been influenced over time by its Jewish, Arabic, Mediterranean and indigenous inhabitants.
 This has not only left its mark on the country’s languages, traditions and architecture, but it’s also reflected in the variety of food served in its streets, restaurants and family homes.

 I’ve found that menus across Morocco feature a selection of mouth-watering lamb, chicken and beef dishes, fresh fish and a variety of vegetarian options.
 It’s easy to try something different each day.

 There are also experiences you can include in your trip that focus around making and tasting Moroccan food and giving you a greater understanding and appreciation of Morocco’s distinctive cuisine.

 Cooking tagine with the women of a local co-operative

 The Amal Association is a women’s co-operative in Marrakesh’s new town, Gueliz.
 It provides six months of culinary and waitressing training to disadvantaged women aged 18 to 40, helping them become financially independent.

 As part of the training, Amal invites visitors to dine and take part in cookery classes out on the association’s plant-filled terrace.
 Together with nine others, I learned how to prepare and cook a tagine.
 Morocco’s signature dish, it consists of meat or vegetables slowly boiled in a broth seasoned with herbs and spices.